Harvey Weinstein fired from his company after sexual harassment allegations

 A statement from the Weinstein Company Board of Representatives said: “In light of new information about misconduct by Harvey Weinstein that has emerged in the past few days, the directors of The Weinstein Company – Robert Weinstein, Lance Maerov, Richard Koenigsberg and Tarak Ben Ammar – have determined, and informed Harvey Weinstein, that his employment with The Weinstein Company is terminated, effective immediately.”

-Weinstein had taken a voluntary leave of absence after a New York Times investigation revealed that the Hollywood mogul had been involved in instances of sexual harassment since as far back as 1990, including actors Ashley Judd and Rose McGowan.
+Weinstein had taken a voluntary leave of absence after a New York Timesinvestigation revealed that the Hollywood mogul had been involved in instances of sexual harassment since as far back as 1990, including actors Ashley Judd and Rose McGowan.
 Over the last three decades, Weinstein signed non-disclosure agreements with eight women, according to the report.

 “Mr. Weinstein enforced a code of silence; employees of the Weinstein Company have contracts saying they will not criticize it or its leaders in a way that could harm its “business reputation” or “any employee’s personal reputation,” a recent document shows.
 “And most of the women accepting payouts agreed to confidentiality clauses prohibiting them from speaking about the deals or the events that led to them,” the report said.

-A day later, a Huffington Post report revealed that Weinstein had allegedly cornered Fox News reporter Lauren Silvan in a restaurant hallway in New York and masturbated till he ejaculated.
+A day later, a Huffington Postreport revealed that Weinstein had allegedly cornered Fox News reporter Lauren Silvan in a restaurant hallway in New York and masturbated till he ejaculated.
 Silvan added that Weinstein called her at work the following to day inform that he “had a great game last night”.

 The Weinstein Company, the film and television giant co-founded by Weinstein with his brother Bob, hired a law firm to begin an independent investigation into the matter.
 “We believe it is important to learn the full truth regarding the article’s very serious accusations, in the interests of the Company, its shareholders and its employees,” the board said.